STEPHEN Handbury is putting his family first.

 Stud principal at Anvil Angus, he has made the toughest decision of his adult life – the stud will disperse, so the family can relocate to Melbourne.

-It is a not a decision Stephen, nor his wife Melissa, have made easily; they have poured their heart and soul into running one of the state’s best breeding operations.
+It is not a decision Stephen, nor his wife Melissa, have made easily; they have poured their heart and soul into running one the state’s best breeding operations.

 But family is more important.

 “We need to move back to Melbourne with our son, who has autism,” Stephen explained simply.

 “When we put this (the stud) together, dispersal was the last thing on our minds – we envisaged we would have children that would one day take over the operation.

 “Our two boys both have autism – Logan, to the point where he couldn’t work on the farm, and Thomas has no interest in it.